Raysen Handpan – missä musiikki ja meditaatio kohtaavat

 The body and back of the neck are finished in a glossy Charcoal Frost metallic color.

-The NS-3’s hardware consists of a tune-o-matic bridge and a stopbar tailpiece, as well as covered tuners with metal Kluson-style knobs.
+The NS-3’s hardware consists of a tune-o-matic bridge and a stopbar tailpiece, as well as enclosed tuners with metal Kluson-style knobs.

 The Northstar NS-3’s pickups are covered humbuckers.
 In addition to a three-position toggle switch, the guitar has four controls – each pickup has its own volume and tone controls.